-A landlord, school, and airline are permitted to obtain documentation of the individual’s need to have an ESA (disability).
+A landlord and school are permitted to obtain documentation of the individual’s need to have an ESA (i.e., the person’s disability).

 A person with an ESA is not given legal permission to have that animal with him/her in places of public accommodation (grocery store, church, movie theatre, etc.).

 There is no legal definition of a therapy animal in the U.S. Many members of the public confuse Emotional Support Animals (ESAs) with therapy animals.
 The commonly used and accepted definition of a therapy animal is an animal who visits facilities (hospitals, schools, nursing homes, prisons, etc.) with his/her owner.